Ansible Roles¶

 -

-Default:Unique name based on :zuul:rolevar::`logrotate.logrotate_file_name`
+Default:Unique name based on the hash of :zuul:rolevar::`logrotate.logrotate_file_name`

 The name of the configuration file in